lanl-ansi/PowerModelsStability.jl/docs/src/index.md

 !!! warning
     PowerModelsStability is currently under active development, and is subject to rapid breaking changes.

-PowerModelsStability is an extension package to [PowerModelsDistribution](https://github.com/lanl-ansi/PowerModelsDistribution.jl) for analyzing small signal stability in phase unbalanced power distribution networks.
+**[PowerModelsStability](https://github.com/lanl-ansi/PowerModelsStability.jl)** is an extension package to [PowerModelsDistribution](https://github.com/lanl-ansi/PowerModelsDistribution.jl) for analyzing small-signal stability in phase unbalanced power distribution networks.

 For current examples on use, look in the test directory.